 Most universities also have a course leader who takes care of a specific degree program or major.
 If you know who this is, get in touch with them asap and let them know your situation.

 Ask them to let your teachers know that you’re a carer which may mean you need special consideration.

 Contact the teacher personally towards the start of the semester.
 Talk to them in person after the first class, or if you’re a distance learner, send them an email early on.

 These early emails help to prime your teacher for when you ask for an extension.

-There’s two illnesses that I hear about the most.
-It’s either your child who’s been sick, or you who’s been sick.
+There are two illnesses that I hear about the most.
+It’s either your child who’s been sick or you who’s been sick.
 Let’s take them in order: